NivKonst/Actively-Secure-Vector-OLE/README.md

 In order to run this project, use python 3.7 and to make sure that you have all the needed packages.
 Use the pip module and install the packages from the requirements.txt file:

-'python -m pip install -r requirements.txt'
+`python -m pip install -r requirements.txt`